solcloud/Counter-Strike/README.md

 Actually not so many hard math things.
 Mostly just polishing.
 If you know html/css/js/php languages or 3D modeling/texturing you can join project and help us improve project quicker.

 ### NOT going to implement
-- burst fire
-- guns with absurd fire rate (M249, Negev, duals, ...)
+- burst fire and guns with absurd fire rate
-- different players model (same hit boxes for all players, only design change)
+- different players model hit boxes (same hit boxes for all players, only visual clothing design change)
 - player breath animation or any player animation beside walking, crouching, jumping and look movement
 - lag compensation - when you lag it is your problem - your disadvantage

 ### To Be Decided (maybe)
-- aim punch (probably only headshot and body shot with no kevlar)
+- aim punch (body shot without kevlar and headshot)
 - aim spread
-- gun/util hit boxes (maybe only when dropped)